Azure/azure-docs-powershell.pl-PL/azps-4.8.0/Az.Accounts/Add-AzEnvironment.md

 BatchEndpointResourceId                           :
 ```

-<span data-ttu-id="298bd-113">W tym przykładzie tworzymy nowe środowisko platformy Azure z przykładowymi punktami końcowymi przy użyciu polecenia Add-AzEnvironment, a następnie zmieniamy wartość atrybutów ActiveDirectoryEndpoint i GraphEndpoint utworzonego środowiska za pomocą zestawu poleceń cmdlet Set-AzEnvironment.</span><span class="sxs-lookup"><span data-stu-id="298bd-113">In this example we are creating a new Azure environment with sample endpoints using Add-AzEnvironment, and then we are changing the value of the ActiveDirectoryEndpoint and GraphEndpoint attributes of the created environment using the cmdlet Set-AzEnvironment.</span></span>
+<span data-ttu-id="50286-113">W tym przykładzie tworzymy nowe środowisko platformy Azure z przykładowymi punktami końcowymi przy użyciu dodatku AzEnvironment, a następnie zmieniamy wartość atrybutów ActiveDirectoryEndpoint i GraphEndpoint utworzonego środowiska przy użyciu polecenia cmdlet Set-AzEnvironment.</span><span class="sxs-lookup"><span data-stu-id="50286-113">In this example we are creating a new Azure environment with sample endpoints using Add-AzEnvironment, and then we are changing the value of the ActiveDirectoryEndpoint and GraphEndpoint attributes of the created environment using the cmdlet Set-AzEnvironment.</span></span>

-### <span data-ttu-id="298bd-114">Przykład 2: odnajdowanie nowego środowiska za pomocą identyfikatora URI</span><span class="sxs-lookup"><span data-stu-id="298bd-114">Example 2: Discovering a new environment via Uri</span></span>
+### <span data-ttu-id="50286-114">Przykład 2.
+Odnajdowanie nowego środowiska za pośrednictwem Uri</span><span class="sxs-lookup"><span data-stu-id="50286-114">Example 2: Discovering a new environment via Uri</span></span>
 ```
 <#
 Uri https://configuredmetadata.net returns an array of environment metadata.
 The following example contains a payload for the AzureCloud default environment.